jwnhy/MOAT-Open/README.md

 make
 ```

-## Experiment
+## Network Experiment

-> Note that the performance of MOAT could vary depending on your hardware setup.
+> Note that the performance of MOAT could vary depending on your hardware
+> setup.
+You need at least two machines for the network experiment, one is the
+> host generating traffic, the other is the tested device with MOAT-hardened
+> BPF programs.

 ## Other tools